SomonOlimzoda/DataAnalysis-Excel-/README.md

 The first thing I need to do is to convert the data into an Excel table.

-Once I do that, I can add total row, filter the data, and the total will reflect the total only for the filtered data.
+Once it is done, I can add total row, filter the data, and the total will reflect the total only for the filtered data.

 Add a total row for the table, and use the Sum aggregation to show the total of the **Revenue** column and then filter the data only for **United States**.
 ##